 The sand was shaped to match the normal dune profile along Adelaide’s metropolitan coast (i.e. a raised fore dune area and lower rear dune / swale behind).

 Stabilisation has followed well established methods using drift net fencing and revegetation (refer for example to the Tasmanian Coastal Works Manual for further information).

-Standard drift net fences, as used extensively in other council areas, has been erected along the dune, parallel to the beach.
+- Standard drift net fences, as used extensively in other council areas, has been erected along the dune, parallel to the beach.
 The drift fences help to trap windblown sand coming from the beach and dune face and provide a more stable environment for establishment of vegetation.

-During Stage 1 of the project (moving sand to rebuild the dune) beach-cast seagrass wrack, left on the beach by tides and waves in the vicinity of the works, was incorporated into the replenished dune at Semaphore South.
+- During Stage 1 of the project (moving sand to rebuild the dune) beach-cast seagrass wrack, left on the beach by tides and waves in the vicinity of the works, was incorporated into the replenished dune at Semaphore South.
 The seagrass wrack provides some organic nutrients, assisting plant growth and it also helps to bind the sand.

 - Ongoing weed control and further planting will occur in subsequent years to increase the biodiversity and resilience of this area.